Sanjay Ayre: Professional career

 Ayre commenced his professional career while still considered a collegiate athlete.
 However, his first appearance as a professional athlete was at the 2003 Pan American Games in Santo Domingo, DR where he earned a gold medal in the 4 × 400-meters relay.
 In 2004, Ayre competed at the World Indoor Games where he earned another gold medal in the 4 × 400-meters relay.
 For Ayre, success continued throughout 2005 as he maintained a top-ten world ranking in the 400-meters contest.
-Ayre and the Jamaican Men's 4 × 400 m relay squad are the only Jamaican Team in history to defeat the U.S Men's 4 × 400 m team on U.S soil at the 2005 USA versus The World Penn Relays, Philadelphia, Pennsylvania.
+Ayre and the Jamaican Men's 4 × 400 m relay squad are the only Jamaican Team in history to defeat the U.S. Men's 4 × 400 m team on U.S. soil at the 2005 USA versus The World Penn Relays, Philadelphia, Pennsylvania.
 After a disappointing 2006 season, Ayre rallied back to win a gold medal at the Central American & Caribbean Games in the 4 × 400-meters relay.

 In 2007, Ayre filled the summer with dominating 400-meter performances culminating with the 2007 Jamaican National Championships where on 24 June 2007, he would win the 400-meter title in 45.07s and go on to compete in the 400-meter and 4 × 400-meter relay at the 2007 World Championships in Osaka, Japan where he ultimately finished the season with another top-ten world-ranking.

 In 2008, Ayre was a member of the Jamaican Olympic team, led by Usain Bolt, that recorded dominating performances in the sprint events at the 2008 Summer Olympic Games in Beijing, China.
 While there, Ayre competed in the 400-meter and 4 × 400-meters relay events.
 Ayre, along with teammates Michael Blackwood, Ricardo Chambers, and Lansford Spence, finished a disappointing eighth place after being favored to win a medal.
 Ayre won silver medals for Jamaica at the Sydney Olympic Games and Helsinki World Championships.

 After athletics

-Since retiring from professional competition, Ayre is currently a prolific entrepreneur who devotes his time to coaching Professional & Amateur athlete's, community organizations, Athletics meeting promoter and other professional endeavors.
-Ayre is currently a professional track coach for Puma.
+After retiring from professional competition, Ayre is an entrepreneur who devotes his time to coaching professional and amateur athletes, community organizations, athletics meeting promoting and other professional endeavours.
+Ayre is a professional track coach for Puma.
 He is also the Director of Athlete Branding with Active Dreamers LLC, a sports apparel company that specializes in marketing NBA licensed products featuring athletes such as LeBron James, Stephen "Steph" Curry and Neymar Jr.

 In September 2012, after missing out on a 4th Olympic Games, Ayre introduced Maximum Velocity Performance (MVP) Fitness to his local community in Howard County, Maryland.
 Maximum Velocity Performance is a fitness organization that provides a broad range of sports and physical fitness services.
 MVP Fitness offers a variety of programs including sports performance coaching, personal training, speed & agility camps, Corporate Wellness Programs, and group fitness classes.

 Ayre is active in the local community and is an honorary coach to the Reservoir High School Track Team and Field Team, where he is known as ‘Coach Sanjay’.